yidea/underscore.powerpack/README.md

 Powerpack for underscore.js, created some utils which found useful in projects

 ## Setup

-Clone the repo and run `npm install` to install npm dependecy.
-`npm test` or `testem` to run the tests
+Clone the repo and run `npm install` to install npm dependecy. `npm test` or `testem` to run the tests

+Test spec: mocha+chai+sinon+browserify+testem

+PS. tests will fail in phantomjs, becuase it doesn't support Funciton.prototype.bind since it's build with QTwebkit. you can either polyfill the bind or just use a real browser (the .bind is used in the spec to validate params)

 ## API